AllenNeuralDynamics/aind-file-standards/file_formats/fip.md

 #### Regions

 This json file contains the ROI coordinates.
-The coordinates are given by the center (x,y) coordinate and the radius of the ROI in pixels (XXX)
+The coordinates are given by the center (x,y) coordinate and the radius of the ROI in pixels.

 ```
 {